staking-foundation/diva-dao/Community-Guidelines.md

 - DCP - more than 50% of favourable votes
 - DIP - more than 66% of favourable votes
-- DUP- more than 75% of favourable votes
+- DUP - more than 75% of favourable votes

 ## Section 7.
 DAO Proposals Procedures